AlacrisIO/legicash-facts/demo.md

 then Trent will credit Alice on his side-chain.

-### Cooperative Exit Flow
+### Payment Flow

-Actors: Alice (recipient), Trent (facilitator)
+Actors: Alice (sender), Bob (recipient), Trent (facilitator).

 Preconditions:
-* Alice has an account on Trent's side-chain with balance X.
+* Alice has an account on Trent's side-chain, with balance X=Y+F+R.
-* Alice has an account on the main-chain with balance F or more.
+* Bob has an account on Trent's side-chain, with balance Z.
-* Alice and Trent agree on an exit fee and cooperate.
+* F is larger than the fee required by Trent for the payment.
+* If the payment expedited, Trent's limit L is larger than Y.

 Postconditions:
-* Alice has an account on the main chain with balance X.
+* Alice has an account on Trent's side-chain, with balance R.
-* Alice has no account on Trent's side-chain (balance 0).
+* Bob has an account on Trent's side-chain, with balance Z+Y.
-* Alice pays up to F in court fees.
-* Trent pays up to G in court fees.
+* Trent received F as a fee.
+* If the payment expedited, Trent's limit L was decreased by Y.

+1. Alice write a message M1, signed by her, that says:
+  "Trent, please pay Z to Bob and receivee your fee F.
+  My previous state with you was P.
+  This message is written at time T0 (identified by main chain state M, side-chain state S).
+  This message is valid until date T1. -- signed by Alice"
-1. Alice writes, signs and sends Trent an exit request.
+2. Alice sends message M1 to Trent for underwriting.

-2. Trent completes all transactions regarding Alice and signs a confirmation for the exit.
+3. Trents verifies that M1 is correct, then signs a message M2 certifying M1:
+  "I, Trent, certify M1 as valid and promise to make good on it in my next update to the main chain.
+  Latest side-chain update was PS.
+My current TXID is T. My new limit for this cycle is NL."
+4. Trent commits M2 to his side-chain (including remote replicas)
+5. Trent sends M2 to Alice (and Bob?)
+6. Alice sends M2 to Bob.
+7. Bob sends M2 to the Gossip Network, waits to check there is no double-spend by Trent.
+8. Bob accepts the payment, and starts servicing Alice.
+9. Trent updates the main chain and the payment is fully cleared.

+### Withdraw Money

+Actors: Alice (sender), Trent (facilitator)

+Preconditions:
+* Trent already has an open contract as a facilitator on the main chain.
+* Alice has an account on Trent's side chain with balance X=Y+F+R.

+Postconditions:
+* Alice has an account on Trent's side chain with balance R.
+* Trent's contract sent Y to an address of Alice's choice.
+* Trent received fee F from Alice.

+1. Alice signs a check for withdrawal of Y on Trent's side-chain, with fee F.
+2. Trent signs a confirmation, commits it, then (optionally) sends it back to Alice.
-3. Trent updates the main chain.
+3. Alice waits for the confirmation to be confirmed on the main chain.
-   It is now common knowledge that there are no floating transactions for Alice, and that Alice will be able to take money away.
+4. Alice then submits on the main-chain a claim for withdrawal.

-4. Alice waits for a challenge period during which Trent's chain may be proven fraudulent.
+5. Alice waits for a challenge period during which no one disputes her request.

-5. Past the challenge period (and past any lawsuits that may settle Alice's rights), Alice may take any remaining funds out of the account.
-   Alice may also take out any funds deposited for which Trent refused to write a deposit slip.
+6. Alice then exerts her undisputed (or successfully defended) claim on the main chain.

-### Adversarial Exit Flow
+### Fraud Proof Flow

 Same as above, but first Alice may have to publish her request on the main chain to put Trent on notice that he must close Alice's account of be proven invalid.